Enservco (NYSEAMERICAN:ENSV) Coverage Initiated at StockNews.com

-Equities research analysts at StockNews.com assumed coverage on shares of Enservco (NYSEAMERICAN:ENSV – Get Rating) in a research report issued to clients and investors on Monday.
-The brokerage set a “sell” rating on the oil and gas producer’s stock.
+Stock analysts at StockNews.com started coverage on shares of Enservco (NYSEAMERICAN:ENSV – Get Rating) in a research note issued on Wednesday.
+The firm set a “sell” rating on the oil and gas producer’s stock.

-Enservco (NYSEAMERICAN:ENSV – Get Rating) last issued its quarterly earnings results on Friday, March 31st.
-The oil and gas producer reported ($0.14) earnings per share for the quarter.
+Enservco (NYSEAMERICAN:ENSV – Get Rating) last announced its quarterly earnings results on Friday, March 31st.
+The oil and gas producer reported ($0.14) earnings per share (EPS) for the quarter.
+The business had revenue of $6.50 million during the quarter.
 Enservco had a negative net margin of 25.76% and a negative return on equity of 129.30%.
-The business had revenue of $6.50 million during the quarter.

 Institutional Trading of Enservco